facebook/create-react-app/docusaurus/docs/folder-structure.md

 You may create subdirectories inside `src`.
 For faster rebuilds, only files inside `src` are processed by webpack.
 You need to **put any JS and CSS files inside `src`**, otherwise webpack won’t see them.

 Only files inside `public` can be used from `public/index.html`.
-Read instructions below for using assets from JavaScript and HTML.
+Read the instructions below for using assets from JavaScript and HTML.

 You can, however, create more top-level directories.
 They will not be included in the production build so you can use them for things like documentation.